hamidkhbl/RentersReview/README.md

 # RentersReview
+This project is live [here](https://hamidtestapp.herokuapp.com).

+A set of valid tokens for each role could be found [here](https://github.com/hamidkhbl/RentersReview/blob/dev/src/tests/test_data.json)
 ## What is going on?
 This is a platform letting renters share their thoughts about the places that they have rented.
 This is the capstone project for the [Udacity Full Stack Development Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044)